Campylobacter Infection in Children

 What causes Campylobacter infection in a child?

 The illness is caused by Campylobacter bacteria.
 The infection is more common in summer than in winter.
-A child may get the infection by eating or coming in contact with infected raw meat.
+And it is more common in travelers to countries outside the U.S. A child may get the infection by eating or coming in contact with infected raw meat.
 In many cases, the raw meat is chicken.
 A child may also be infected by drinking contaminated water or unpasteurized dairy foods or drinks.

 What are the symptoms of Campylobacter infection in a child?

-Symptoms of typically appear about 2 to 5 days after contact with the bacteria.
+Symptoms of this infection often appear about 2 to 5 days after contact with the bacteria.
 Symptoms can occur a bit differently for each child.
 They may include:

 - Diarrhea that may be bloody